 And I believe the situation with Mr B demonstrates the need for you and others (some of whom I’ve copied this email to) to join the Trust’s, my and others’ efforts.

 I am not asking you to choose between Mr B’s welbing and the child abuser’s wellbeing.

 I believe that by reporting the child abuse that Mr B told me about, the child, who is now an adult, Mr B and the abuser will all be helped, ultimately.

 As I see it, others, not me, are making a choice between Mr B’s and the child’s wellbeing and the abuser’s reputation, and the pride and reputations of his/her family and friends.

 And I believe that the Bible’s teaching clearly prioritizes the truth over anybody’s public image or reputation.

-As indeed does the Koran, the Torah and the universal witness of a clear conscience.
+As indeed does the Koran, the Torah, the Upanishads and similar other religious and secular texts that underwrite and reinforce the universal witness of a clear conscience.

 I certainly have come under attack since advising Mr B to report this case of child abuse to the police.

 I have been accused of being un-Christian because I am prepared to report the matter to the police.